whistler420/school-projects/README.md

 # School Projects
 just a compilation of all the python stuff I did for my computer science class during 11th grade

-enjoy the garbage and often hardcoded code
-I won't be going through and changing any of it
+enjoy the garbage and often hardcoded code, I won't be going through and changing any of it